 A few people have asked why I write “trans*"; (with the asterisk) instead of just “trans”; when referring to trans* folks on my site.
 Well, I’m happy to answer that!

 There are certainly downsides and upsides to the asterisk (similar to the @ in Latin@/Chican@, like “How do you pronounce it?”; (with the asterisk, you don’t pronounce it), and it’s not for everyone, but you can investigate and weigh the pros and cons and decide for yourself.

-I created the graphic below to help raise awareness of this so folks can be more inclusive in their writing when referring to trans* people.
-Share the original post on Facebook if you pledge to write “trans*” from now on.
+I created the graphic above to help raise awareness of this so folks can be more inclusive in their writing when referring to trans* people.

 I updated this graphic, not just visually, but in content in September 2018.
 Instead of publishing that as a separate post (like how I’ve done with genderbread people), I am just replacing the image on this one instead.
 Here’s why: Version 2 is…

 - Cuter and easier to implement on a bulletin board or in a classroom (how a ton of people have been using this graphic over the years)